nv-edwli/coursework-template/.workshop/README.md

 This course will help get you to get started XYZ.
 At the end of this course, you will go home with:

  - access to NVIDIA cloud resources and documentation
- - what else? list them here
+ - what else? list them here!

  The entire course can take anywhere from X to Y hours/minutes to complete.